89luca89/ansible-fedora-minimal/README.md

 - `rpm -qa | wc -l` yelds **1248** packages for gnome, **1375** for kde
 - 111 process after boot (gnome), 87 process after boot (kde)
 - about 600~650mb of ram occupied after boot (both gnome and kde)

+To be noted:

+With a minimal install both KDE and GNOME ram consumption is absolutely comparable, if measured with the same tool ( `htop` )
+If we measure with `gnome-system-monitor` it reports a higher RAM usage for gnome and at the same time, `ksysguard` reports much lower RAM usage for KDE, both compared to `htop`.